aspschn/swingby/README.md

 ## Build

-Foundation is a Wayland based library.
+Swingby is a Wayland based library.
 Therefore your system must suppport Wayland before building the project.

 We are using the latest version of OpenGL for rendering.
 The version 4.6 was